Surgery is usually the first line of attack against breast cancer. This section explains the different types of breast cancer surgery.

 Decisions about surgery depend on many factors.
 You and your doctor will determine the kind of surgery that’s most appropriate for you based on the stage of the cancer, the "personality" of the cancer, and what is acceptable to you in terms of your long-term peace of mind.

-- Lumpectomy, also known as breast-conserving surgery, is the removal of only the tumor and a small amount of surrounding tissue.
+Lumpectomy, also known as breast-conserving surgery, is the removal of only the tumor and a small amount of surrounding tissue.
+Learn more.

-- Lymph node removal, or axillary lymph node dissection, can take place during lumpectomy and mastectomy if the biopsy shows that breast cancer has spread outside the milk duct.
-Some people qualify for the less-invasive sentinel lymph node dissection.
+Lymph node removal can take place during lumpectomy and mastectomy if the biopsy shows that breast cancer has spread outside the milk duct.
+Learn more.

-- Breast reconstruction is the rebuilding of the breast after mastectomy and sometimes lumpectomy.
+Reconstruction is the rebuilding of the breast after mastectomy and sometimes lumpectomy.
 Reconstruction can take place at the same time as cancer-removing surgery, or months to years later.
 Some women decide not to have reconstruction or opt for a prosthesis instead.
+Learn more.

-- Prophylactic ovary removal is a preventive surgery that lowers the amount of estrogen in the body, making it harder for estrogen to stimulate the development of breast cancer.
+Prophylactic ovary removal is a preventive surgery that lowers the amount of estrogen in the body, making it harder for estrogen to stimulate the development of breast cancer.
+Learn more.

-- Cryotherapy, also called cryosurgery, uses extreme cold to freeze and kill cancer cells.
-Right now, cryotherapy is an experimental treatment for breast cancer.
+Cryotherapy, also called cryosurgery, uses extreme cold to freeze and kill cancer cells.
+Learn more.